 An Amsterdam-based, American-born (former) actress and stage director Bonnie Williams is a Pitch & Public Speaking Coach & Consultant for industry professionals.
 She specializes in supporting international speakers in finding their own voice and speaking with impact.
 She consults & mentors on pitching, presenting & interview techniques for filmmakers, creatives, heads of industry, moderators & experts.
 She also runs workshops and panels on the Human Side of International Co-production: Communicating with Impact.
 A returning consultant at IDFA Forum; IFFR; HFM/NFF; TIDF AgoraDocs; CEE Animation Forum; IMUFF-FinalDraft.
 She collaborates with New Producers Academy (Netflix supported); SeriesMania; CNC: Going European; Movies that Matter; Meeting Point Vilnius; Sunny Side of the Doc; FicMonterrey; EWA Mentorship program; Industry@Tallinn&BalticEvent Baltic Women in Film; CreativeEuropeMedia; X-Pollinator/Elevator; etc.

-International Critics Jury, consisting of three film critics and journalists, will evaluate the best films from the competition selection Parallels and Encounters.
-The Critics Jury will award prize for the Best Film in Parallels and Encounters program.
+Parallels and Encounters Jury, consisting of three film profesionals, will evaluate the best films from the competition selection Parallels and Encounters.
+This jury will award prize for the Best Film in Parallels and Encounters program.